 Mr. Glaser has authored and lectured for the Colorado Bar Association, Continuing Legal Education program in Colorado, for the National Business Institute, Inc. in Communications Law, and before the Alarm and Security Industry and the Broadband Communications Industry.

 Mr. Glaser was a Senior FellowInformation Law and Policy at the Center for the New West, Denver, Colorado, and served on the Advisory Board of the Center's Institute for Information Law and Policy 1995 to 1996.
 The Center is an independent, nonprofit and nonpartisan institution for policy research, emphasizing trade, technology and economic development issues.

 Mr. Glaser has held an AV rating from Martindale-Hubbell, Inc. since 1977.
 Mr Glaser's AV rating is Preeminent 5.0 out of 5.
 The AV rating means that Mr. Glaser is recognized by his peers for having the strongest legal ability and highest ethical standards.
 Mr. Glaser's profile is also featured on Lawyer Profile on Martindale.com and on Lawyers.com.

 Mr. Glaser resides in Denver, Colorado.
-He married the former Catherine Mary Connor and he is the parent of five children and four grandchildren.
+He married the former Catherine Mary Connor (deceased) and he is the parent of five children, four grandchildren and three step-grandchildren.

 Mr. Glaser was a biographee in Who's Who in America from 1976 to 1993, and was selected for inclusion in Who's Who in Telecommunications.
 Mr. Glaser is listed as one of the "Best Lawyers in America", a US News & World Report publication, 2013 - 2018.
 Mr. Glaser is also listed as one of the best lawyers in Colorado 2013-2018.